saimn/ndcombine/README.rst

 Currently the implemented algorithms are:

 - Combination: mean, median, sum.
-- Rejection: sigma clipping.
+- Rejection: sigma clipping, variance clipping.

 If variance arrays are provided, the variance is propagated with the usual uncertainty propagation formulas.

 Wishlist:

-- Regression algorithms: minmax (value or number or percentile ?)
+- Rejection algorithms: minmax (value or number or percentile ?)
 - Weights, scaling factor or function, offsets (?)